 Absolutely.
 I wouldn’t trade it for the world.

 Do you consider your music to be free jazz or experimental?

 There are so many terms floating around right now.
 I think creative music is a big term that some musicians are working with.
 I like the idea of experimental music.
-To me, it just feels like there’s flexibility in that term, at least in 2018, of what that can mean.
+To me, it just feels like there’s flexibility in that term, at least in 2018, of that it can mean.
 Experimentalism can involve performance art, it can involve electronics, but there’s also a really deep strain coming from the AACM [Association for the Advancement of Creative Musicians] of experimentalism coming from free jazz through the AACM.
 So, I feel like jazz is one of the roots of the idea of experimental music.
-It’s hard to say.
+It’s so hard to say.
 I’m so deep into the world, it’s hard to know what to call it.